Glossary of Terms for Divorce and Family Law Proceedings

 Decision Making: This is the right of a parent to have input into and make decisions about children in defined areas of the child’s life such as education, medical treatment and religious upbringing.

 Decree of Dissolution: This is the court order that terminates your marriage.
+Also known as the Final Divorce Order.

 Default: If a person receives notice about a family law proceeding fails to file necessary papers with the court, he or she is said to be “in default.”
 Being in default can have serious adverse consequences.